-The soup we all reach for when we're sick used to be called "Noodle Soup with Chicken" when Campbell's Soup introduced it in 1934.
-When Amos of the "Amos 'n Andy" show misread his script, he accidentally said "Chicken Noodle Soup."
-Campbell's officially changed the name a few weeks later and it's been Chicken Noodle Soup ever since.
+In 1934, Campbell’s Soup combined broth, chicken and noodles in its "Noodle with Chicken Soup.”
+However, when a radio commercial announcer misread his script, he accidentally said "Chicken Noodle Soup."
+Campbell's officially changed the name a few weeks later, and it's been Chicken Noodle Soup ever since.

-It may seem like jiggly Jell-o and puffy marshmallows could be part of a meat-free diet.
+It may seem like jiggly Jell-O and puffy marshmallows could be part of a meat-free diet.
 However, the gelatin in these foods is made from boiling animal parts, including skin, bones and cartilage.
-Fortunately, you can find vegan-friendly Jell-o and marshmallows that are made with tapioca and agar-agar.
+Fortunately, you can find vegan-friendly Jell-O and marshmallows that are made with tapioca and agar agar.

 That bright red color found in maraschino cherries, red candy and fruit-flavored drinks doesn't seem natural — but it often is.
 Carmine or cochineal extract is made from cochineals, which are an insect found in South America.
 Many people are grossed out by this fact, but other food dyes (such as the popular red dye #40) are made from coal and petroleum byproducts, which are far less natural than bug extracts.

 Saffron is one of the most expensive spices in the world, and for good reason.
 The saffron flower only blooms during a short period of the year, and it must be harvested the day that it blooms.
 The only part used in the harvesting is the flower's stigmas — and each flower only has three of the tiny red threads.
-That's why it takes between 50,000 and 75,000 saffron flowers to create one pound of dried saffron.
+That's why it takes 75,000 saffron flowers to create one pound of dried saffron.

 Does it feel like your mouth is burning when you eat spicy foods?
 That's because most foods made with chili peppers contain a chemical called capsaicin.
-It tricks the pain receptors on your nerves and sends a message to your brain that your tongue is in pain, and must be burning.
+It tricks the pain receptors on your nerves and sends a message to your brain that your tongue is in pain and must be burning.
 That's why your mouth feels burned and you may even sweat and turn red: your brain sends physical reactions as if you were actually burned.

 Ever wonder how fruit snacks get that squishy texture and shiny appearance?
-The answer isn't just in the corn syrup and gelatin with which they're made.
+The answer isn't just in the corn syrup and gelatin from which they're made.
 Fruit snacks contain carnauba wax from palm tree leaves, which is also found in car wax, surfboard wax, dental floss, and shoe polish.